 Finding The Frozen Section

 Sometimes finding the part of the pipe that is frozen can be the hardest part.
 Especially when you are working in finished areas.
-Your best bet is to work from the fixture that isn’t working back towards your water supply.
+Your best bet is to work from the fixture that isn’t working back toward your water supply.
 You may be able to trace the pipes back to your mechanical room and find the section that is frozen with a little luck.
 If the pipes are exposed this shouldn’t be too difficult, however, if the ceiling has been drywalled you might be in for a challenge.
 If you have a drop ceiling you should be able to follow the pipes with ease.

 Heating Appliances to Use

 If no such appliances are available, you can also wrap a portion of the pipe with a hot towel to encourage the thawing process.
-Electrical heating tape is also an option.
+An electrical heating tape is also an option.
 Some models will need to be plugged in to operate while others will automatically adjust.
 Make sure you follow safety precautions when installing and using the tape to prevent the threat of fire or damage.

 Take care to heat the whole pipe, not just a portion of it.
 If you notice a frozen section in an upper story of your home, there's a chance that a leak could travel into the rooms below.
 So, turn up the heat along the entire length of the pipe, going all the way to the basement if you have one.

-Take plenty of precaution during this process and never leave appliances such as space heaters or heat lamps unattended.
+Take plenty of precautions during this process and never leave appliances such as space heaters or heat lamps unattended.
 They should also be used with plenty of distance between them and the affected pipes.
 In the event that a frozen section bursts and water spills out, it should not be able to reach the device in question.

 If Your Pipes Have Burst

-While a hair dryer can help prevent frozen pipes from bursting, there's a chance they've already done so.
+While a hairdryer can help prevent frozen pipes from bursting, there's a chance they've already done so.
 If this is the case, find your home's main water shutoff valve immediately.
 You need to turn off the water to prevent further damage from occurring.

 Leaving the faucets themselves turned to the "on" position, contact your plumber to take it from there.
 While they're on the way, now is the time to take action against water damage and mold buildup.